Reflecting through antique curtains inside the Sperry Chalet dormitory. Guide Alison Egan photo.

 Day hike up to Comeau Pass and Sperry Glacier.
 Here we will have the opportunity to view the glaciated, scoured effects of Sperry Glacier and to touch the glacier itself!
 The trail to Comeau Pass rises 1,600 feet over 3 miles making it a challenging hike, but well worth the effort.
 Final night at Sperry Chalet.

-Today we hike back down to Lake McDonald for 6.5 miles through a diverse cedar forest.
+Today we hike about 6.5 miles down to Lake McDonald through a diverse cedar forest.
 Return around 3pm to West Glacier, just in time for the optional half day raft trip.
-This is a great way to finish up the trip by enjoying the fun class II and III rapids on the wild and scenic Middle Fork of the Flathead River.
-Please contact our office if you wish to add the raft trip.
+Enjoying the fun class II and III rapids on the wild and scenic Middle Fork of the Flathead River is a fantastic way to cap off this trip!
+Please contact our office if you would like to add the raft trip: 406-387-5555 or firstname.lastname@example.org

 Glacier National Park Chalets Ultimate Six Day Tour Meeting Notes

-Guests should call our office the day prior to departure at 406-387-5555 to check-in.
-The day of the trip, you should arrive at our office at 7:30 AM to meet your guide.
+Please call the day before departure to check in: 406-387-5555.
+On the first day of the trip, arrive at our office at 7:30 AM to meet your guide.
 Click on directions for how to find us.

-Belton Chalet is a historic, modernized chalet in the town of West Glacier.
-Granite Park and Sperry are historic, rustic, backcountry chalets in the interior of Glacier National Park.
+Belton Chalet is a historic, modernized chalet in the town of West Glacier, with electricity, hot water, a fabulous restaurant and bar, and all the modern conveniences.
+Granite Park and Sperry are historic, rustic, backcountry, off-grid chalets in the interior of Glacier National Park.

-There is no electricity or shower facilities at either Granite Park or Sperry chalets.
+There is no electricity or shower/hot water facilities at either Granite Park or Sperry chalets.

 Sperry Chalet has a full service dining room with sit-down dining and wait staff.